About the course

 All trainees have a second placement of six week in another of our partner schools.
 The purpose of this is to give you an experience of a contrasting school, and so that you can put the teaching skills you have developed so far to the test.

 The course is also well supported by tutors from Newman University.
-Lectures and tutorials at Newman will develop your subject and teaching knowledge to become a reflective and skilled practitioner.
+Lectures and tutorials at Newman will develop your subject and teaching knowledge, underpinned by educational theory.

 The interview comprises two main elements.
 Firstly there is a mini lesson of about 20 minutes to a group of approximately 12 students.
 Candidates are given a topic to teach when they are invited to interview so they can prepare.
 Following that there is a formal interview.